 Traditional micro seismic mapping determines the location and magnitude of the event and when micro seismicity is observed over time, operators may start to see patterns of seismicity related to production activities.

-Passive seismic science grew out of earthquake seismology and low frequency spectrometry, it focuses on local micro-earthquakes (i.e. magnitude less than zero) detectable by array of 3D superficial, borehole or fore hole seismometers and on the seismic energy distribution over time.
+Passive seismic science grew out of earthquake seismology and low frequency spectroscopy, it focuses on local micro-earthquakes (i.e. magnitude less than zero) detectable by array of 3D superficial, borehole or fore hole seismometers and on the seismic energy distribution over time.

 Explorations for hydrocarbon and geothermal purposes.